Most contractors determine their deck cost per square foot.

 Additional features such as diagonal flooring, flower boxes, deck planters, benches, pergolas, etc will increase the price, as well as removal of your old deck.

 On average synthetic decks run about 40% more than pressure treated decks ($40-$50 per square foot).
-But again keep in mind that for smaller decks with long flights of steps, the cost per square foot will be higher.
+But for smaller decks with longer flights of stairs, the cost per square foot will be higher.
 A 10'X12' deck 8' above the ground, with synthetic floor and railings, could cost as much as $70-$75 per square foot with the steps included.

-A quote or estimate from Decks R Us includes everything.
+A quote or estimate from Decks R Us includes all these features, and more.
 And we guarantee it won’t be one penny more when we are all finished.
 We give you this quote in writing.

 Make sure when considering any deck builder that the price or the quote includes everything and that it’s guaranteed not to jump by $1,000 by the time the final bill comes in, assuming there have been no additions or big changes to the design.